sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/00_Basics_Java.md

 A: Machines only understand 0s and 1s.
 For humans, it is very difficult to instruct a computer in 0s and 1s.
 So, to avoid this issue, we write our code in a human-readable language (programming language).
 Java is one of the programming languages.

 ![alt text](images/image-7.png)
-1. The code written in Java is human-readable and is saved using the extension .java.
+1. The code written in Java is human-readable and is saved using the extension `.java`.
-2. This code is known as source code.
+2. This code is known as `source code`.

 `Java Compiler:`
-1. The Java compiler converts the source code into bytecode, which has the extension .class.
+1. The Java compiler converts the source code into bytecode, which has the extension `.class`.
 2. This bytecode cannot directly run on a system.
-3. We need JVM to run this.
+3. We need `JVM` to run this.
-4. This is the reason why Java is platform-independent.
+4. This is the reason why `Java is platform-independent`.

 `Java Interpreter:`
 1. The Java interpreter converts bytecode to machine code (0s and 1s).